gopiashokan/Retail-Sales-Analysis-and-Forecast-using-Machine-Learning/README.md

 - **Handling Null Values**: Notably, the 'MarkDown' columns present a challenge with over 50% null values, while other columns exhibit minimal null values.
 To address this, we employ machine learning models to predict and impute the missing values, ensuring a more complete and robust dataset for subsequent analysis and modeling.
 This strategic approach allows us to mitigate the impact of missing data on the overall quality of our dataset.

 - **Feature Improvement**: Emphasizing enhanced modeling effectiveness, we concentrate on refining the dataset.
 This involves creating new features to extract deeper insights and enhance overall dataset efficiency.
-Evaluation, conducted through `Seaborn's Heatmap`, reveals that, aside from Size and Type with correlation values of 0.21 and 0.17 (absolute value) respectively, no other columns exhibit a strong correlation with weekly sales.
-This underscores the need for strategic feature enhancement to bolster the predictive power of our model.
+Evaluation, conducted through `Seaborn's Heatmap`, reveals that aside from Size and Type with correlation values of 0.21 and 0.17 (absolute value) respectively, no other columns exhibit a strong correlation with weekly sales.
+This underscores the need for a strategic feature enhancement to bolster the predictive power of our model.

 **Machine Learning Regression Model**: